PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 ![Illustration of equal length intervals having increasing time for growing through the interval.](fishblicc_Model_Description_files/figure-html/Growth-1.png)

-For ease of reference, I drop the subscript $k$ for the mortality parameter, but note that time is effectively measured in units of the growth rate parameter $k$.
+For ease of reference, the subscript $k$ is dropped for the mortality parameter, but note that time is effectively measured in units of the von Bertalanffy growth rate parameter $k$.

 If the mortality can be defined for sequential length intervals each with a fixed mortality, the survival for particular fish starting at length $L_0$ to length $L_n$ can be defined as the product of surviving each interval between: